-Careers after Graduation
+GS Careers after Graduation

 After your graduation, you have various career options available to you, depending on the focus of your studies.
 If you study mainly humanities and social sciences subjects, you may be able to pursue a career in the tourism industry, mass media, a non-governmental organization, a consulting firm, a think tank, etc. If you study mainly natural science subjects, you may be able to pursue a career as a scientist, an engineer, a designer, or even an entrepreneur.
-Another option is to continue your studies in Japan or overseas in graduate school.

-About 45% of our first and second graduates got a position in private companies including Fujitsu Limited, Honda Motor Co., Ltd, Japan Airlines Co., Ltd, Konami Digital Entertainment Co., Ltd, Mazda Motor Corporation, Otsuka Pharmaceutical co., Ltd and Rakuten Group, Inc. About 10% of students became civil servants in Japan and home countries.
-About 30% of graduates went on to graduate schools.
-(As of March 2023)
+About 70% of our third and fourth graduates got a position in private companies including Bangkok Bank, Fast Retailing Co.,Ltd., Konami Group Corporation, Micron Memory Japan,K.K., Nissin Foods Holdings Co.,Ltd., ROHTO Pharmaceutical Co., Ltd., Tsuneishi Shipbuilding Co., Ltd..
+About 15% of graduates went on to graduate schools.
+(As of March 2025)